WaterWatcher/BannerArchiver/README.md

 # Suggestions / Bug reports etc

 Make an issue or let me know on Discord if there are any changes/QOL/Fixes that you want to see.
+First release standalone mod, so there might be some style issues or whatever.